-The Honorable Alice Cain is the Executive Director of The Moriah Fund, as well as a former Delegate in the Maryland General Assembly, where she worked to improve educational opportunities and outcomes for students through her service on the Ways and Means Committee and the Education Subcommittee.
+The Honorable Alice Johnson Cain is Executive Director of The Moriah Fund, as well as a former Delegate in the Maryland General Assembly.
+She represented Annapolis in the legislature for two Sessions, serving on the Ways and Means Committee and Education Subcommittee.

 Alice has published numerous op-eds, articles, and reports, including a report published by Fulbright New Zealand that included education policy recommendations that were adopted by the New Zealand government.
 As a Senior Congressional Staff Fellow with the Aspen Institute, Alice worked across the aisle to find common ground on policies to help students and families.
 She has served as a peer reviewer for America Achieves, Bellwether Education Partners, Carnegie Corporation of New York, Fulbright Distinguished Awards in Teaching Program, MacArthur Foundation and U.S. Department of Education.

 Alice co-founded the Black Voices for Black Justice Fund (BVBJ), as well as local chapters of Everybody Wins literacy program and the Walk a Mile in Your Sister’s Shoes empathy-building initiative.
 She currently serves on the board of BVBJ.
 Previous board service includes the Academy of Hope, Laubach Literacy / ProLiteracy Worldwide, and the Success for All Foundation.